jrpotter/notebook/notes/trigonometry/unit-circle.md

 %%ANKI
 Basic
-What arc describes the portion of a unit circle found in the fourth quadrant?
+What interval maps to the portion of a unit circle found in the fourth quadrant?
 Back: $\left(\frac{3\pi}{2}, 2\pi\right)$
 Reference: Ted Sundstrom and Steven Schlicker, _Trigonometry_, 2024.
 <!--ID: 1737347029843-->